w3c/wai-media-guide/captions.md

 {:/}

 Other caption formats are: Timed Text Markup Language ([TTML](https://www.w3.org/TR/ttml2/)) and [SRT](https://matroska.org/technical/specs/subtitles/srt.html).

-## Developing Captions

-{::nomarkdown}
-{% include box.html type="start" title="Example workflow" class="" %}
-{:/}

-1. ...
-2. ...
-3. ...
-4. ...

-{::nomarkdown}
-{% include box.html type="end" %}
-{:/}

-Most people who develop captions use software to help.
-There are several free captioning software programs and online services available.
-Some will create automatic captions that you can use as a starting point.
-Note that you will need to edit automatic captions for accuracy.

-<p style="text-align:center">[image of captioning software or service, probably YouTube since that's one many novies will use]</p>

-For example, YouTube provides automatic captions and tools for you to edit the captions, as described in [Edit or remove captions – YouTube Help](https://support.google.com/youtube/answer/2734705?hl=en).

-**Captions and transcripts include the same text, so one can be used to develop the other.**

-{% include excol.html type="start" id="" %}

-## Tips for Caption Content

-{% include excol.html type="middle" %}

-Keep in mind that the main purpose of the captions is to provide information to people who cannot hear the audio.
-That will help you know what to sounds to transcribe, and what are not needed.
-The following are common practices, not requirements.

-### Specific for captions

-* Captions are one or two rows. ?? character length

-* Put a new sentence on a new line.

-* If you need to break a sentence into multiple segments, break it at a logical phrase.

-### For captions and transcripts

-* Identify the speakers as relevant.
-Often it is best to use the full name the first time and single name throughout &mdash; either first/given or last/family depending on the formality.

-* You can include relevant information about the speech.
-For example:<br>
-	<em>( shouting ):</em><br>
-	I hate this computer!

-* Put important non-speech sounds in parentheses, lowercase, italics, with a space before and after.
-For example:<br>
-	 <em>( computer crashing into bits and parts sliding across the floor )</em>

-* When a speaker is off-screen, you can put their speech in italics.
-For example:<br>
-	<em>Jose: What was that awful noise?</em><br>
-	Zoe: You don't want to know.<br>
-	<em>Jose: Well, I'm coming to find out.</em>

-* Only include background music if it's important to understand the content of the video.
-Use objective descriptions that indicate the mood; avoid subjective words, such as "beautiful."
-If the words in the music are important, add a musical note to the beginning and end of each caption.
-Put music information in italics.
-For example:<br>
-	<em>♪ scary music, JAWS theme ♪</em>

-* Do not emphasize a word using all capital letters except to indicate screaming.

-#### Be True to the Audio Content

-* **Do not change or adapt or add to the text**.
-Transcribe what is said accurately.
-   * For example, it is usually not appropriate to correct grammar or other mistakes.
-   * Do not censor.
-For example, if objectionable words are said, include those in the captions.
-If the audio is edited to obscure a phrase (e.g., "bleeped" audio), reflect that in the captions, e.g., <em> --bleep-- </em>
-   * Do not provide additional clarifying information in the captions.
-(You can provide some in the transcript as appropriate.)

-* Level of detail:
-   * For some content, such as legal depositions, transcribe everything verbatim, including things like "um", "ah", and repeated phrases.
-   * For most web content, it is acceptable to leave out non-substantive text to make the captions easier to process &mdash; while adhering to the tips above.
-For example, if the speaker says:<br><em><strong>I just got so frustrated</strong> (cough, cough) sorry – uhhh what was I saying?..., oh yea - <strong>I got so frustrated with my computer.</strong></em><br>
-You can caption:<br>
-<em><strong>I just got so frustrated with my computer.</strong></em>

-* If there is speech that is not at all relevant, indicate that it has been excluded from the captions.
-For example:<br>
-	<em>[participants discuss the weather while the presenter reboots his computer]</em>

-* If you cannot understand what is said, transcribe:<br>
-[unintelligible]

-* [@@ Do not caption the same, or nearly the same, information that is already shown onscreen. https://dcmp.org/learn/225 ]

-{% include excol.html type="end" %}

 <p style="text-align:center"><strong>[ < Previous &nbsp;&nbsp;&nbsp; Next > ]</strong></p>